CAFapi/docker-versions-maven-plugin/README.md

 In this case the plugin's lifecycle participant did not add any `docker-version` goals to the mvn execution, since the tasks being executed do not need them.

 In case more control is needed, it can be manually configured with the executions bound to required phases.
+The `<projectDockerRegistry>` will need to be set as a pom property instead of the plugin configuration parameter.

 ```
 <plugin>